-This kind of favoritism would be tragic to the health of any area of business.
 Imagine if when Blockbuster launched a mail-to-home DVD service, Netflix paid a fee to the US Postal Service to have all Netflix DVDs arrive two days sooner than all Blockbuster DVDs.
-Or even pay them to occasionally “loose” a Blockbuster DVD.
-Would you be more likely to subscribe to the Netflix service or the Blockbuster service?
-It isn’t a difficult question because you would likely never be aware of the wrongdoing going on behind the scenes.
+Or even pay the USPS to occasionally “loose” a Blockbuster DVD.
+As a customer would you be more likely to subscribe to the Netflix service or the Blockbuster service?
+It isn’t a difficult question.
+You would likely never be aware of the wrongdoing going on behind the scenes.
 You would just know that Netflix seems to get there faster, and that type of difference in perception can make or break businesses.

 The FCC rules passed today fall short in a number of ways, most of them involving the exceptions that are made to special “classes” of services.
 The PC World report gives the most concise summary that I found.

 In essence, mobile service providers (basically, the cellphone companies) are exempt from the rules.
 They are allowed to throttle their networks as they see fit.
-This, I do not particularly have a problem with.
+I do not particularly have a problem with this.
 Wireless bandwidth is something that will always be an issue.
 There’s only a limited amount of space in the air.
-It’s more of an engineering issue, from my standpoint (but please let me know if you have the expertise to tell me differently).
-Also, managed services are exempt from the rules.
-These managed services will most often take the form of things like Video On Demand on your cable box (yes, that uses the Internet these days).
-Unfortunately, this means that if Charter Communications wanted to throttle all connections to Netflix or iTunes and made their own Video Rental service – they could.
+It’s more of an engineering issue, from my point of view (but please let me know if you have the expertise to tell me differently).

 If I haven’t convinced you that this is important yet, please let me know.